gvwilson/sdxpy/src/glob/index.md

 (The exercises will ask why loop has to run to `len(text) + 1`.)
 Finally,
-the matcher for either/or alternatives that initially prompted this refactoring
+the either/or matcher that prompted this refactoring becomes:
-becomes:
 {: .continue}

 [% inc file="glob_null.py" keep="either" %]

-Looping over the left and right alternative saves us from repeating code or introducing a [%g helper_method "helper method" %].
+Looping over the left and right alternative saves us from repeating code or introducing a helper method.
 It also simplifies the handling of more than two options, which we explore in the exercises.
 {: .continue}